 Read our article on how to plan vendor meals

 We think that getting asked about feeding vendors is one of our most commonly asked questions.
-This topic is so important that we have an entire article dedicated to vendor meals.
+This topic is so important that we have an entire article dedicated to wedding vendor meals.

 Feel free to check out the link for more information.
 Get questions on how to best handle food with your hired wedding professionals.